Muhannad7794/vp_baseFree_tracking/README.md

 These simulations validate that the piecewise algorithm behaves as intended: it damps noisy, aggressive motion more strongly while preserving responsiveness where motion is already smooth.
 ---

-** This process can be replicated for any other models implemented in the repo, for all axes and labels present in the dataset. **
+**This process can be replicated for any other models implemented in the repo, for all axes and labels present in the dataset.**
+---

 ## 4.9 Linear Sommthing VS Piecewise Smoothing**
 | Linear Smoothing – controlled_handheld_pan_Y_rot                                                     | Piecewise Smoothing – controlled_handheld_pan_Y_rot                                                      |